-- i) WHERE GROUNDWORKS AND/OR THE INSTALLATION OF SERVICES ARE PROPOSED WITHIN THE ARCHAEOLOGICALLY SENSITIVE AREAS OF CAERLEON, THE LEVELS, LOWER MACHEN AND THE CITY CENTRE, OR; - ii) WITHIN OTHER AREAS OF RECOGNISED ARCHAEOLOGICAL INTEREST. - 4.26 Welsh Office Circulars 60/9662 and 61/9663 place an onus on developers to consider the impact of their proposals on archaeology.
+- i) WHERE GROUNDWORKS AND/OR THE INSTALLATION OF SERVICES ARE PROPOSED WITHIN THE ARCHAEOLOGICALLY SENSITIVE AREAS OF CAERLEON, THE LEVELS, LOWER MACHEN AND THE CITY CENTRE, OR; - ii) WITHIN OTHER AREAS OF RECOGNISED ARCHAEOLOGICAL INTEREST. - 4.26 Welsh Office Circulars 60/9661 and 61/9662 place an onus on developers to consider the impact of their proposals on archaeology.
 Archaeology is an acknowledged finite and irreplaceable resource of unique cultural and social value. - 4.27 Where heritage assets with archaeological interest are, or are potentially, affected by a development proposal, sufficient information will be required on the assets affected, their significance, and the extent of the development impact on them, in order to enable the application to be determined.
-The Historic Environment Record64 should be consulted at an early stage.
-For advice and information developers are encouraged to consult at an early stage with the relevant Welsh Archaeological Trust, for Newport; the Glamorgan-Gwent Archaeological Trust65. - 4.28 The Plan designates four non-statutory Archaeologically Sensitive Areas (ASAs).
-These are Caerleon, The Levels, Lower Machen and the medieval town of Newport.
-This designation highlights their archaeological significance and http://www.newport.gov.uk/stellent/groups/public/documents/plans_and_strategies/cont712246.pdf
+The Historic Environment Record63 should be consulted at an early stage.
+For advice and information developers are encouraged to consult at an early stage with the relevant Welsh Archaeological Trust, for Newport; the Glamorgan-Gwent Archaeological Trust64. - 4.28 The Plan designates four non-statutory Archaeologically Sensitive Areas (ASAs).
+These are Caerleon, The Levels, Lower Machen and the Medieval town of Newport.
+This designation highlights their archaeological significance and informs potential developers of the need to seek professional archaeological advice to establish the archaeological constraints of the site.
+Proposed